mayank1202/edgeai_book/Chapter 7.2 - Convolutions.md

 #### **Pointwise Convolutions**

 The only difference is that the kernel size, k = 1.
 Has no impact on performance.
-The middle loops will run execute just once.
+The middle loops will run just once.

          for i in range(k):
           for j in range(k):